MrNbaYoh/doodlebomb/index.md

 #### With [the Homebrew Launcher](http://smealum.github.io/3ds/)

+1. Make sure you're the author of the latest created letter (it will be overwritten).
+If you have no idea about that, just create a new letter and make sure you do not receive any letter afterwards.
-1. Download the [doodlebomb_installer](https://github.com/MrNbaYoh/doodlebomb_installer/releases/) archive and extract its content to the /3ds folder on your SD card.
+2. Download the [doodlebomb_installer](https://github.com/MrNbaYoh/doodlebomb_installer/releases/) archive and extract its content to the /3ds folder on your SD card.
-2. Launch the installer through the HBL, select swapdoodle when asked and follow the instructions.
+3. Launch the installer through the HBL and follow the instructions.
-3. Go to the final step.
+4. Go to the final step.

 #### Without [the Homebrew Launcher](http://smealum.github.io/3ds/)